TIPS ON FOSTERING A BABY ANIMAL

 If you do not have kitten/puppy milk, give glucose water, only as a temporary measure.
 Hypoglycemia (low blood sugar level) can also kill.
 Use kitten/puppy milk as soon as you can.

-If the kitten/puppy already has teeth, you can give canned wetfood, crushed dry food for kittens/puppies or steamed chicken breastmeat.
+If the kitten/puppy already has teeth, you can give canned wetfood or steamed chicken breastmeat.

-If the kitten/puppy is about one month old, raw food is also possible.
+If the kitten/puppy is already about one month old, raw food is also possible.

 In giving solid food, always give small amounts and check the stools.
 If there is diarrhoea, stop giving the solid food.

 In nursing infant animals, it is important to check for dehydration by doing the pinch-test.
 Pinch the skin on the scruff and let go – it should bounce back immediately.
-If it takes a long time for the skin to bounce back, this may indicate dehydration.
-If the animal is severely dehydrated, a vet’s immediately attention is needed.
+If it takes some time for the skin to bounce back, this may indicate dehydration.
+If the animal is severely dehydrated, a vet’s immediate attention is needed.
 If unsure, always consult a vet.

 3. Urination & Defecation

-If the kitten/puppy cannot urinate or defecate by themselves, so you have to assist.
-After each feed, massage the kitten/puppy’s tummy and private parts with a wet, warm cotton pad to stimulate urination/defecation.
+Infant kittens/puppies cannot urinate or defecate by themselves, so you have to assist.
+After each feed, massage the kitten/puppy’s tummy and private parts with a wet, warm cotton pad to stimulate urination and/or defecation.
 Baby animals sometimes may not defecate every day if the milk is adequately absorbed, but they must urinate every day.
 If they do not, please take them to the vet immediately.